 Investors may also overweight specific countries that they are confortable with or particularly knowledgeable about such as Russia or Vietnam (you can find trackers for most countries).

-Another area of interest for Emerging Markets could be to Fixed Income securities.
+Another area of interest for Emerging Markets could be Fixed Income securities.
 Here it becomes even more important to consider the currency risk.
-I personally stick to bonds issued by Emerging Markets governments (so called Sovereign bonds) as I don’t have sufficient knowledge of local realities to identify specific opportunities.
+I personally stick to bonds issued by Emerging Markets governments (so called Sovereign bonds) as I don’t have sufficient knowledge of local realities to identify company specific opportunities.
 An investor interested in domestic currencies may look for the VanEck Vectors J.P.
 Morgan EM Local Currency Bond (EMLC UP) or if he would favor USD denominated ones, he could elect Vanguard Emerging Markets Government Bond ETF (VWOB UP) .
-I currently use the former.
+I use the former.

 Unless you have a specific knowledge about Emerging Markets, it may be quite a risky decision to put any money on this asset class.
 Make sure you are getting advice from qualified professional.

-After reading the previous section, you may imagine that my portfolio is a mix of technology and emerging markets, concentrating a very high level of risk.
+After reading the previous section, you may imagine that my portfolio is a mix of Technology and Emerging Markets, concentrating a very high level of risk.
 That is why the second principle is probably the most important of all: diversify.

 Asset Allocation may sound to many as a fancy word, but this is nothing more than splitting your investment into different buckets that serve different goals.
 To me, it is probably the single most important rule of the money management game.
 This diversification is consistently implemented by all investors I read about.
 Additionally, building up a “safe” bucket shall be a priority and I encourage you keep adding to this bucket if and when you manage to make money on more risky investments.

 Let’s bring to the table one of the world’s most respected investor, Ray Dalio, founder of the Hedge Fund Bridgewater.
 After decades of successful investment, even such a manager came up with the conclusions that it would close to impossible to predict market movements and decided to rethink his approach to investment.
-He looked of a way to build a portfolio that he would hold for the long term and that could do reasonably well across different economic cycles.
+He looked for a way to build a portfolio that he would hold for the long term and that could do reasonably well across different economic cycles.
 The backbone of this work is diversification across different types of assets.
-By diversifying enough the portfolio, Dalio and his team believe that the All Weather approach is sustainable over the long run, to the extend that Dalio’s personal trust money is allocated to such portfolio.
+By diversifying enough the portfolio, Dalio and his team believe that the All Weather approach is sustainable over the long run, to the extend that Dalio’s personal trust money is now allocated to such portfolio.

 The below screenshots are directly from Bridgewater’s website (see sources section for the link).
 In the first one, you will see the different risk adjusted return of the different asset classes.
 What Dalio is trying to explain is that over the long run you do not give up returns by diversifying to asset classes than have lower historical return: you will be potentially able to extract more sustainable returns thanks to diversification.